LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 The problem is some sellers take a volume-based approach where they try to contact as many leads as possible—whether they think the customer is interested in their offer or not.
 This has given outbound sales a bad reputation.

-Inbound sales might seem like a more intelligent approach that suits the digital age, but outbound sales are still highly effective—if done right.
+Inbound sales might seem like a more strategic approach that suits the digital age, but outbound sales are still highly effective—if done right.

 In fact, 68% of marketers believe that outbound sales produce better quality leads.
-And companies that prioritize outbound sales are 100% more likely to generate new business.
+Companies that prioritize outbound sales are 100% more likely to generate new business.

-You need to use techniques that make inbound sales successful and apply them to outbound sales.
+You need to use the right techniques to make inbound sales successful and apply them to outbound sales.

 Modern outbound sales professionals are smarter and more efficient—they qualify leads, personalize their messaging, and apply a more advanced approach to their outreach efforts.